shivambajaj08/shivambajaj08.github.io/_pages/about.md

 # Recent news

+__10/20/2024:__ Our paper titled, "Rationality of Learning Algorithms in Normal-Form Games" has been accepted for publication by IEEE Control Systems Letters (IEEE-LCSS)

 __05/30/2024:__ Our paper titled, "Ranodmized Competitive Perimeter Defense on a Line" has been accepted for publication by IEEE Control Systems Letters (IEEE-LCSS)

 __05/30/2024:__ Presented a poster at the 2024 CERIAS Annual Security Symposium Agenda at Purdue University